maldahleh-archive/SoccerCoordinator/README.md

+# Soccer Coordinator

+## Overview
+This is the first project in the Treehouse iOS Techdegree, the goal of this project is to demonstrate knowledge of the basics of the Swift programming language.

+## Project Instructions
 You have volunteered to be the coordinator for your town’s youth soccer league.
 As part of your job you need to divide the 18 children who have signed up for the league into three even teams — Dragons, Sharks, and Raptors.
 In years past, the teams have been unevenly matched, so this year you are doing your best to fix that.
 For each child, you will have the following information: Name, height (in inches), whether or not they have played soccer before, and their guardians’ names.

 The project has three major parts.
 For each part, choose ONLY from the tools we have covered in the courses so far.